 Partnership for Inclusion of Neurodiversity in Schools (PINS)

-Forty primary schools across Bristol, North Somerset and South Gloucestershire will be part of a new Project called “Partnerships for Inclusion of Neurodiversity in Schools” or PINS for short.
+From September 2024 to March 2025 forty primary schools across Bristol, North Somerset and South Gloucestershire took part in a new project called “Partnerships for Inclusion of Neurodiversity in Schools” or PINS for short.

-The PINS project is a National initiative funded by the DFE and led by NHS England which will test a new model for supporting good outcomes in mainstream primary schools for Neurodiverse students and to strengthen parent carer and school partnerships.
+The PINS project is a National initiative funded by the DFE and led by NHS England which tested a new model for supporting good outcomes in mainstream primary schools for neurodiverse students and aimed to strengthen parent carer and school partnerships.

-Partnerships for Inclusion of Neurodiversity in Schools (PINS) will bring health and education specialists and expert parent carers into mainstream primary settings to:
+Partnerships for Inclusion of Neurodiversity in Schools (PINS) brought health and education specialists and expert parent carers into mainstream primary settings to:

 • help shape whole school SEND provision